ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-blendspace1d.md

 ## Node Properties

-See common properties.
+* `Loop`: Whether to play the animation just once from start to finish, or loop it endlessly.

+* `Playback Speed`: An additional factor for speeding up or slowing down playback.

+* `Apply Root Motion`: Whether [root motion](../root-motion.md) should be sampled and passed through.

 * `Clips`: A list of animation clips between which this animation node will interpolate.
 The node will only ever sample the two clips whose `Position` values are closest the the value provided through the `Lerp` input pin.
+Additionally, the playback speed for each clip may be tweaked.

 ## Input Pins

-See common input pins.
+* `Start`: When this pin gets triggered, the node starts playback.
+If it is already playing, playback is reset to the start.
+If this pin is *not connected* playback starts right away, which is useful for nodes that play in an endless loop anyway.

+* `Loop`: If connected, overrides the `Loop` property.
+When playback reaches the end and loop is enabled, it restarts, otherwise it stops playing and the `On Finished` output pin gets triggered.

+* `Speed`: If connected, overrides the `Playback Speed` property.

 * `Lerp`: This value determines which animation clips get mixed together.
 If the *lerp* value is in between two `Position` values of two clips, the output pose will be the linear interpolation of those two clips.
 If the *lerp* value is lower than the lowest `Position` value or higher than the highest, the output will be exactly that animation clip (there will be no extrapolation).

 ## Output Pins

-See common output pins.
+* `Pose`: The resulting interpolated pose.
+A valid pose is only produced during playback, once the node is inactive, there is no pose output.

+* `On Started`: This output pin gets triggered every time playback is started or restarted, either because of user input or because playback reached the end and was looped.

+* `On Finished`: This output pin gets triggered when playback reaches the end and looping is disabled.

 ## See Also